 One term of practical experience is required of all students, providing educational opportunities that are different from and supplementary to the more academic aspects of the program.
 The practicum may be fulfilled during the school year or over the summer.
-Arrangements are made on an individual basis in consultation with faculty advisors who must approve both the proposed practicum project prior to its initiation, and the report submitted at the conclusion of the practicum experience.
-Students will be required to make a presentation at the department's Annual Practicum Symposium which is held inlate April/early May.
+Arrangements are made on an individual basis in consultation with faculty advisors who must approve both the proposed practicum pro ect prior to its initiation, and the report submitted at the conclusion of the practicum experience.
+Students will be required to make a presentation at the department's Annual Practicum Symposium which is held in late April/early May.
 See the practicum information section at the back of the handbook for details.

 A formal culminating experience is required for graduation.
-The capstone consulting experience is designed to enable students to demonstrate their ability to integrate their academic studies with the role of biostatistical consultant/ collaborator, which will comprise the major portion of their future professional practice.
+The capstone consulting experience is designed to enable students to demonstrate their ability to integrate their academic studies with the role of biostatistical consultant/ collaborator, which will comprise the ma or portion of their future professional practice.
 Students register for P8185 Capstone Consulting Seminar, a one-semester, one-credit course during their final spring semester.
 The course requires students to attend at least one session of the Biostatistics Consulting Service and present the consult to the class for discussion.
 The Consulting Service, which is run by faculty in the Department of Biostatistics, offers advice on data analysis and appropriate methods of data presentation for publications, and provides design recommendations for public health and clinical research, including preparation of grant proposals and manuscripts.

 Required C ourses Points

 P6400 Principles of Epidemiology 3

 P8104 Probability 3

 P8105 Data Science I 3

 P8109 Statistical Inference 3

 P8130 Biostatistical Methods I 3

 P8131 Biostatistical Methods II 3

 P8185 Capstone Consulting Seminar 1

-P8131 Biostatistical Methods II -

 TOTAL POINTS FROM REQUIRED COURSES 19

-Selective Choose 1 cc Courses burse from each group.
-Points

-GROUP 1: Principles of Statistical Design

-P8116 Design of Medical Experiments 3

-P8140 Randomized Clinical Trials 3

-P8142 Clinical Trial Methodology 3

-P8144 Pharmaceutical Statistics 3

-P8133 Bayesian Analysis and Adaptive Designs in Clinical Trials 3

-P8123 Analysis of Health Surveys 3

-GROUP 2: Advanced Statistical Methods

-P8108 Survival Analysis 3

-P8157 Analysis of Longitudinal Data 3

-TOTAL POINTS FROM SELECTIVE COURSES 6

-Elective C Choose cours OURSES es from this list or from alternatives approved by your academic advisor.
-Points
+Selective Courses Points Choose 1 course from each group.
+GROUP 1: Principles of Statistical Design 3 P8116 Design of Medical xperiments 3 P8140 Randomized Clinical Trials P8142 Clinical Trial Methodology 3 P8144 Pharmaceutical Statistics 3 P8133 Bayesian Analysis and Adaptive Designs in Clinical Trials 3 P8123 Analysis of Health Surveys 3 GROUP 2: Advanced Statistical Methods Survival Analysis 3 P8108 3 Analysis of Longitudinal Data P8157 TOTAL POINTS FROM SELECTIVE COURSES 6